natnichols/cyo-natl-treasure/README.md

-## README Requirements (delete this before finalizing)
-* Screenshot: A screenshot or two of your game.
-* Title: Contains a description of what the game does and optional background info.
-* Getting Started: Includes a link to the deployed game and any planning materials.
-* Attributions: Includes links to any external resources (such as libraries or assets) you used to develop your application.
-* Technologies Used: List of the technologies used.
-* Next Steps: Planned future enhancements (icebox items).
-* ***_The README file must be grammatically correct and free of spelling errors._***
----
----
----

 # Hunt Your Own National Treasure

 #### A Choose Your Own Adventure Game inspired by the cinematic masterpiece _National Treasure_ (2004)